sav-che/TL-2/Authors/Zalessky (Zalyesskii), Mikhail (Dmitrievich) {std. Zalessky}.md

-> [!cite] BHL link: this entry starts at [page 514](https://www.biodiversitylibrary.org/item/103250#page/574/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 514](https://www.biodiversitylibrary.org/page/33066854) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Zalessky \[Zalyesskii\], Mikhail \[Dmitrievich\] (1877-1946), Russian palaeobotanist, born in Orel; studied at St. Petersburg University (grad.
 1900); taught at the High School of Mining at Dniepropetrovsk, from 1918-1943 in Oral, employed by the Geological Committee of the U.S.S.R.; from 1943-1945 prisoner in Berlin; to Moscow 1945, to Leningrad 1946; Dr. geol.
-1934. (*Zalessky*).
+1934.
+**Abbreviated name**: *Zalessky*

 #### Herbarium and types